Bidford Community Group – Banners

 The Group has also extended its activities to include educational, social and recreational events, including excursions to places of historic and other interest, computer courses for retired people, and speakers on local history, travel and topical issues.
 When the Parish Appraisal was first mooted in 2001, Bidford Community Group gave its full support and provided workers at every stage.

-Bidford Community Group, formed in 2001, runs 'The Jolly Teapot', a coffee morning held every Thursday in the Parish Hall, Church Street, between 9.30 and 11.30am.
+Bidford Community Group, formed in 2001, runs 'The Jolly Teapot', a coffee morning held every Thursday in the Church Rooms, Church Street, between 10.00 and 11.30am.

 A small charge is made for coffee or tea.
 Cakes are free, as is the lively conversation that runs freely.